 A perfect eggs Benedict is one of my all time favourite breakfast treats and one that I generally order when I feel like indulging.
 It can be a little tricky to make, involving whipping up a dreaded emulsion, but well worth it if you are making it for a few people.
 In this version I have replaced the English muffin with roasted brown mushrooms, and I’ve layered it with wilted spinach and prosciutto.
 Finishing it off with an unctuous hollandaise sauce with chives.

 By coincidence and totally unintentionally the recipe also becomes a perfect low-carb high-fat breakfast option, and ideal if you are banting.

-I was so lucky to have the opportunity to stay at the very luxurious and ultra funky Melrose Arch Hotel on my recent trip to Johannesburg.
+I was so lucky to have the opportunity to stay at the very luxurious and ultra-funky Melrose Arch Hotel on my recent trip to Johannesburg.
 I was in town for the BBC Upfront event where I got to meet Rachel Khoo.
-It was also perfect timing because DSTV put on their second Delicious Food Festival on the Saturday and of course I simply had to go to that.
-Best party I’ve had in a in a while.
+It was also perfect timing because DSTV put on their second Delicious Food Festival on Saturday and of course I simply had to go to that.
+Best party I’ve had in a while.

 There are so many reasons why I love Johannesburg.
 The fact that it is so multicultural is at the top of my list.
 It’s vibrant and busy and I always feel like I’m in a place where it’s all happening.